 Change the Face of Your Workforce was the theme for a unique array of presenters who wanted to challenge their business audience to think differently about inclusion.
-Each conveyed the central point that giving job opportunities to people outside of your normal hiring circle – people with developmental disabilities, those who have experienced incarceration, veterans, and others – can make your business better.
+Each conveyed the central point that giving job opportunities to people outside your normal hiring circle – people with developmental disabilities, those who have experienced incarceration, veterans, and others – can improve your business.
 It is not about charity.
 It is about your bottom line.

 Following are some of the gems that were shared: